ibauk/rblrdox/README.md

 either entrant.html or entrant*n*.html where *n* is the Class of the entrant.

 ## Certificates
 Certificates for the RBLR1000 are always printed using this utility.
 Certificates for other rallies are printed directly from ScoreMaster.
+This will also print the post-event certificates for people who switched North/South routes or finished after 24 hours.
+Use **-final** to print those.

 ## Receipt logs
 Customised receipt logs are printed for each rider including the essential receipt points on the various designated routes.